Kindred (novel)

 While most of Butler's work is classified as science fiction, Kindred crosses genre boundaries and is also classified as African-American literature.
-Butler has categorized the work as "a kind of grim fantasy."
+Butler categorized the work as "a kind of grim fantasy."

 Plot

-Kindred scholars have noted that the novel's chapter headings suggest something "elemental, apocalyptic, archetypal about the events in the narrative," thus giving the impression that the main characters are participating in matters greater than their personal lives.
+Kindred scholars have noted that the novel's chapter headings suggest something "elemental, apocalyptic, archetypal about the events in the narrative", thus giving the impression that the main characters are participating in matters greater than their personal lives.

 Prologue

 Dana, a young black woman, wakes up in the hospital with her arm amputated.
 Police deputies question her about the circumstances and ask her whether her husband Kevin, a white man, beats her.
 Dana tells them that she lost her arm because of an accident and that Kevin is not to blame.
 When Kevin visits her, they acknowledge being afraid to tell the truth because no one would believe them.

 The River

-Their lives were altered on June 9, 1976, the day of Dana's twenty-sixth birthday, in the year the United States was celebrating its bicentennial.
-The day before, Dana and Kevin had moved into a house a few miles away from their old apartment in Los Angeles.
-While unpacking, Dana suddenly became dizzy.

-When she comes to her senses, she is at the edge of a wood, near a river where a small, red-haired boy is drowning.
-Dana wades in after him, drags him to shore, and tries to revive him.
+Their lives were altered on Dana's twenty-sixth birthday, June 9, 1976, the year that the United States was celebrating its bicentennial.
+The day before, Dana and Kevin had moved from an apartment in Los Angeles to a house a few miles away.
+While unpacking, Dana suddenly becomes dizzy, then finds herself at the edge of a wood, near a river where a small, red-haired boy is drowning.
+Dana wades in, drags him to shore, and tries to revive him.
 The boy's mother begins screaming and hitting Dana, accusing her of killing her son, whom she identifies as Rufus.
-The boy recovers and a white man arrives and points a gun at Dana, terrifying her.
-She becomes dizzy again and regains consciousness at her new house with Kevin beside her.
-Kevin, shocked at her disappearance and reappearance, tries to understand if the episode was real or a hallucination.
+As the boy recovers, a white man arrives and points a gun at Dana, terrifying her.
+She becomes dizzy again and regains consciousness at home with Kevin beside her.
+Shocked at her disappearance and reappearance, Kevin tries to understand if the episode was real or a hallucination.